 In summary, vegan permaculture can empower people to be more informed about all their decisions and ways of living; especially regarding food production.
 To become skilled at growing a percentage of our own clean, vibrant and nutrient dense food, and to become competent in designing our personal, business and community spaces is profound, uplifting and inspiring, and can happen in urban or rural locations.
 Vegan permaculture is all about designing for the needs of humans in the most peaceful, compassionate and mindful way that benefits humans, the animals and the environment.

 Reisha runs two week intensive Vegan Permaculture Design Courses in Queensland.
-The next course commences on Sunday 3 September 2017.
-Please go to Peace, Love and Dragonflies to find our more.
+Please go to Ethical Permaculture to find our more.